nickeblewis/nicklewis.net.7/content/my-learning-list.md

 ## Purpose of this page

 As a developer who does a lot of contract and freelance work, I spend a lot of my time training myself, not just in learning new skills but improving my actual approach to learning, which led to the conception of this website.
 The purpose of this particular page is to maintain a set of notes covering the key areas for that ongoing learning process.
 I hope that you find it useful too or perhaps it will encourage you to do a similar thing - collate your own list, hone your skills on what matters the most.
+It covers a broad set of skills from code, to marketing and from learning more about video production as much as improving already decent skills like photography.

 ## Code